Subscribe To This Site

 However, the challenges of ethnicity in the south Sudan appear more dangerous than in the north and they lay heavy weight in the area and pose threats to that would be Southern Sudan State after the referendum in Southern Sudan.

-In addition, the session will be dangerous for millions of people from the south Sudan who live now in stability in the north.
 Could the coming government in the independent south Sudan handle such challenge, repatriating, housing and creating vacancies, educational and health capacities for those millions of people from the south?

 If the government has the capacity to take the task to achieve that, could it resolve the ethnical problem of those people when they arrive at the south?